World War II historyin the Northern Territory

 A recent addition just minutes from Darwin at Stokes Hill Wharf, is the multi-million-dollar Bombing of Darwin Harbour and Royal Flying Doctor Service Experience.
 Cutting edge virtual reality transports you from modern-day Darwin into a world at war… from bombs falling and sinking ships at Stokes Hill Wharf to the wing of a Japanese bomber for a bird’s eye view of the city.
 Ghostly holograms eerily tell the stories behind every day people during the Bombing of Darwin.

 Your search returned no results.
 Please try again.

-Enroute to Litchfield National Park – another must-see on any Top End visit – be sure to stop at the Adelaide River War Cemetery, to pay your respects to the civilians and servicemen lost during the 1942 bombing of Darwin and other campaigns.
+En route to Litchfield National Park – another must-see on your Top End visit – be sure to stop at the Adelaide River War Cemetery, to pay your respects to the civilians and servicemen lost during the 1942 bombing of Darwin and other campaigns.